andrazjelenc/Grouping-objects/README.md

 # Grouping-objects
-Data mining method to split objects into groups
+Data mining method to split n objects into k groups by m parameters